gertscha/dotfiles/README.md

 This should also work if Niri is launched with `niri-session` from the tty.

 #### Paths
-Some files specify image paths, adjust them to images of your liking.
-Files: `niri/config.kdl`, `swaylock/config` (also grep for ~/Pictures).
+Some files specify image paths.
+The output path for screenshots is defined in `niri-base.kdl`.
+The `swaylock/config` file specifies the background image.
+The `swaybg.service` searches a directory for images to choose from.

 ## Sway
-I set this up for my Debian 12 Laptop.
+I had this set this up for my Debian 13 Laptop.
 The base/fallback DE is Gnome.
-This works decently for me, I would not use it on a Desktop though.
+This worked decently for me, I would not use it on a Desktop though.
 The tiling nature can be constricting if you are someone that has dozens of windows open.

-My setup does not handle the keyring properly.
-SSH keys and some logins (for example Nextcloud) require authorization every time the system boots.
-I have not bothered fixing this, since I always hibernate my device (keyrings are an absolute pain to handle in compositor only setups, if there is an easy trick please bless me with the knowledge).
+Currently I am using Niri instead, since it is scrolling tiling is much more relaxed.

 There is an install script that should cover the required packages, see `scripts/debian/sway-install.sh`.